terrancexin/konnect/README.md

 - User can pick emojis when sending a message
 - User can send giphys
 - User can search for giphys
+- User can upload an image
+- User can preview the image before sending

 ## User Stories
 - As a user, I want to authenticate my username and password.